 Frequently Asked Questions (FAQs)

-1. Can I notarize a document without a stamp?
+2. Can a document be notarized without a physical stamp?

 The information contained in this publication is provided for general informational purposes only and does not constitute legal advice.
 Reading or using this content does not create and is not intended to create an attorney-client relationship.
 No reader or user should act or refrain from acting based on the information presented herein without first consulting an attorney duly licensed to practice law in their jurisdiction.